SCB Europe Section focuses on the conservation of biodiversity in Europe and the EU.

 - To develop, promote and facilitate networks of communication and collaboration among Society members, and other researchers, managers, government agencies and non-governmental organizations in Europe and throughout the world.

 - five standing committees: Policy, Communication, Student Affairs, Education, and Membership; a Mediterranean Ad Hoc Committee and an increasing number of new Chapters.

-There are 500 European Section members (March 2010), representing 25 countries from all over Europe.
+There are over 500 European Section members (February 2016), representing 28 countries from all over Europe.